whuhxb/research-experience/README.md

 #### Summer 2023

-  d) We did not implement c) exactly, but after guided review, we had a different strategy as per supervision from Prof. Mihai Surdeanu.
+  d) We did not implement c) exactly, but after guided feedback, we had a different strategy as per supervision from Prof. Mihai Surdeanu.
 My aforementioned three ideas remain unexplored.